nishit-05/ZenMind--ML-based-Mental-Health-Chatbot/README.md

 ## Vision

-ZenMind aims to bridge technology and empathy — creating an AI-driven space where users feel heard, supported, and at peace through conversation.
+ZenMind aims to bridge technology and empathy, creating an AI-driven space where users feel heard, supported, and at peace through conversation.

 ### Author